MikaylaNewbrey/mnewbrey.github.io/_posts/LabNotebook/2026-02-01-setting-up-the-commonplace-journal.md

 Most entries will follow a loose structure when helpful.
 Headings, figures, and links are used as needed.

 Dates reflect when notes were written, not when ideas were finalized.

-## Closing Note

-This journal is cumulative.
-Older entries may be revised, contradicted, or expanded upon as my understanding evolves.